Norwegian Wood

 the dorm: stop taking everything so seriously; establish a proper

 distance between myself and everything else.
-Forget about green baize
+Forget about green

 pool tables and red N-360s and white flowers on school desks; about